pdxalba/gitCommands/gitCommands.md

 git rm <filename> removes a file from git   (still need to commit after)

 git add -u If a file has been deleted (outside git) this stages it (then you need to commit to delete)

+git diff  - tells you what's changed since last commit
+	can be used to compare different commits (if you include the commit details git difftool - goes into each file and shows you the changes since last commit can be used to compare different commits (if you include the commit details